Kitware/CMake/Help/manual/ctest.1.rst

  label associated with the tests run.
 If there are no labels on the tests, nothing extra is printed.

+ ``--no-subproject-summary``
+ Disable timing summary information for subprojects.

+ This option tells ctest not to print summary information for each subproject associated with the tests run.
+If there are no subprojects on the tests, nothing extra is printed.

 ``--build-and-test <path-to-source> <path-to-build>``
  Configure, build and run a test.